 5. System updates should always be performed to avoid these attacks.

-In this article, after the definition of DrDoS and briefly talked about how to make such an attack.
+In this article, we briefly talked about the definition of DrDoS and how to attack it.
 Thanks for following us!